 About THE ARTIST:

 It was in 1993 that Yisa began to experiment in a new technique of painting after many years of creating his work in the style of the impressionists.
 Yisa further developed his technique while obtaining M.F.A in visual arts from the University of North Dakota.
-There he incorporated this unique technique into his monotype printmaking.
+There, he incorporated his unique technique into his monotype printmaking.
 His technique involves the use of resist and relief, a process that best expresses his creative spirit and fuses the elements of Western and African art education and traditions.

-Yisa has received the following awards: the McElroy-Edwards, Jackie Scholarship, USA (2008); the Winnipeg Arts Council Traveling Grant (2003); the Valerie Fostey Memorial Award, Canada (1998); and the National Youth Service Chairman's Honour, Cross River State, Nigeria (1987).
+Yisa has received the following awards: the McElroy-Edwards, Jackie Scholarship, USA of $45,000 (2008); the Winnipeg Arts Council Traveling Grant (2003); the Valerie Fostey Memorial Award, Canada (1998); and the National Youth Service Chairman's Honour, Cross River State, Nigeria (1987).

 Yisa Akinbolaji presenting his speech at the MCIE celebration at the Legislative Building, Winnipeg, 2012

 Yisa Akinbolaji (Center) at the MCIE celebration at the Legislative Building, Winnipeg, 2012.

 P A I N T I N G - P R I N T M A K I N G - I N S TA L L A T I O N S

 My worldwide quest has taken me from Nigeria, my country of birth, where I was first immersed into very strict art rudiments and Yoruba-Africa tradition, to the University of North Dakota, where I earned my MFA, to my current home in Winnipeg, the treaty 1 traditional territory of Indigenous people of Canada, where I’m a full-time visual artist—I see art as one connected journey.